What Is The Best Way To Lose Weight? A Guide To Easy Calorie Counting

 Let me rephrase that…understanding your REAL reason for wanting to lose weight and get healthy is paramount.

-But if you are not honest about the source of your desire for change, you are creating a foundation that will not be able to be upheld when things become difficult.
+But if you are not honest about the source of your desire for change, you are creating a foundation that cannot be upheld when things become difficult.
 When you eventually hit the wall emotionally, mentally, or physically, your foundation will not be enough to hold all your pieces together.

 Ask yourself the hard questions…..and no BS is allowed.